 I only have about 30 minutes, so I better get this thing going.
 To begin, we discuss the elements of dancing.
 Specifically, directional movement, rock steps, and triple steps.
 We’ll use all three in our line dance.
 Now it’s time to start the combinations.
 Let’s dance!

 - Bachata Side Basic – triple step to the right, tap left foot, triple step to the left, tap right foot. (x2)

-- Full Circle in place to the right, followed by a full circle in place to the left.
-8 counts each circle, clapping on the ‘8’.
+- For 8 counts each direction, circle in place to the right, then circle in place to the left.
+Clap on the ‘8’.

 There was another movement, but we didn’t get to it.
 That is because I was already over my time and I knew they were anxious to get to their card game.
 No worries, we’ll just repeat from there.
 We did it a few times and it was definitely entertaining!
 Here’s a little clip of them in action.